-This is not a key pi riority for HFRS and we will not get involved in th is work.
+This is not a key p riority for HFRS and we will not ge t involved in this work.

 Output 1 N/A Impact N/A

 Output 2 N/A Impact N/A

 Output 3 N/A Impact N/A

 Output 4 N/A Impact N/A

 In year impact N/A

-PRIORITIES Priority Children at risk with a focus on knife/blade related incidents Strategic Assessment Narrative The threat of serious organised crime especially related to the exploitation of children is a county priority.
+Strategic Assessment Narrative The threat of serious organised crime especially related to the exploitation of children is a county priority.
 County Lines and organised gangs are known to be operating within the Safer North Hampshire area.
 In addition, while figures are low and overall weapons offences were down last year, the number of people found to be carrying a weapon and also using them in certain offences has risen.
-Knife/blade crime has also risen 90% in the past five years and is a national priority which requires a cross government approach.
-It should be a priority for the CSP to identify and work with vulnerable young people at an early stage to prevent the occurrence of higher harm offences (linked to ASB priority around early intervention).
+Knife/blade crime has also risen 90%

+addition, while figures are low and overall weapons offences were down last year, the number of people found

+occurrence of higher harm offer

+Insert below how or partners work 2019/20 to tackle the above p priority, include details of any specific projects

-This is not a key priority for HFRS and we will not get involved in this work.
-Links to SNH and Safeguarding are established should our teams need to make a referral.
+This is not a key p our teams need to t involved in this work.
+Links to o SNH and Safeguarding are established should

 Output 1 N/A Impact N/A

 Output 2 N/A Impact N/A

-Output 3 N/A Impact Ν/Α

-Output 4 N/A Impact N/A
+Output 3 N/A Impact N/A

-In year impact N/A